Wine Last Sold on: January 4, 2011

 RED: Thank you so much for your time.
 We learned a lot about you – and your wine.
 Keep up the great work, we are b

 Wine Spies Vineyard Check:

-The location of the Bennett Lane Winery can be seen in this satellite photo.
+The approximate location of the Deerfield Ranch Winery can be seen in this satellite photo.